Interview: Lola Berry, mindful nutritionist

 1. What led you to meditation?

 I felt like there was something missing in my life, I guess could say I was a bit melancholy, and I’m a pretty bubbly person by nature.
-I then experiences a few bumps in life; heartbreak, career low points and battled an eating disorder whist working in the public eye.
+I then experienced a few bumps in life; heartbreak, career low points and battled an eating disorder whilst working in the public eye.
 I knew there had to be something more to life of this existence.
 I felt I could only help and inspire others once I had helped myself.
 So that’s how I found mediation, or it rescued me, however you’d like to look at it.

 Well in those tough times, it helps to put things into perspective but honoring the moment and understanding that there is a purpose for everything even the tough times, it all helps to makes us much stronger.
-It also brings me balance, I live a fast paced lifestyle and it can get really easy to get caught up in things, you lose perspective and sometimes yourself.
+It also brings me balance, I live a fast-paced lifestyle and it can get really easy to get caught up in things, you lose perspective and sometimes yourself.
 As weird as this sounds, meditation seems to ground me.

 3. How has meditation supported you in your professional life?

 So much, If I don’t take time out for me to meditate then I can’t cope with stress as well.